RiccardoBiondi/Catopuma/README.md

 ## Overview

-CATOPUMA is a Python package that offers customizable advanced TensorFlow objects for tasks such as preprocessing, uploading, modeling, and augmenting.
+CATOPUMA is a Python package that offers customizable advanced TensorFlow and Torch objects for tasks such as preprocessing, uploading, modeling, and augmenting.
 It includes several classes that facilitate the loading, augmentation, and preprocessing of images for deep learning models.
+The vast majprity of these objects are agnostic and can worok both for tensorflow, keras and pytorch.

 The main functionalities of CATOPUMA are as follows: